UnderscoreBrad/BasicBot_PY/README.md

 --removerole @[User] @[Role]: Removes [Role] from [User]

-**Voice Channel Commands:**

---join: Have the bot join your current voice channel

---leave: Have the bot leave your current voice channel

-**Youtube Audio Commands**

---yt [YouTube URL/Search]: Play audio from YouTube, or add to audio queue

---queue [YouTube URL/Search]: Add the Youtube video to the audio queue

---add [YouTube URL/Search]: Alias for --queue

---play: Play songs from the first in the queue

---play [YouTube URL/Search]: Alias for --yt (when arguments are given)

---pause: Have the bot pause audio playback

---resume: Have the bot resume audio playback after pausing

---skip: Skip to the next song in the play queue

---next: Alias for --skip

---stop: Have the bot stop audio playback

 **Administrative Features:**

 --terminate [PASSCODE]: Shuts down the bot if the correct one-time passcode was provided